Art and Archive Exhibition

 CARE: from periphery to centre

-Combining commissioned, site specific art and material from the College Archive, this exhibition can be seen in Homerton College between 15 and 28 October.
+Combining commissioned, site specific art and material from the College Archive, this exhibition could be seen in Homerton College between 15 and 28 October.

-Between Monday, 15 and Sunday, 28 October, Homerton College will present an exhibition of new art based around material from the College archive.
-The exhibition and site-specific installation have been developed by renowned artist Elena Cologni in response to the history of Homerton College, through research in the archives, and in consultation with the 250 Archive Working Group.
+Between Monday, 15 and Sunday, 28 October, Homerton College presented an exhibition of new art based around material from the College archive.
+The exhibition and site-specific installation were developed by renowned artist Elena Cologni in response to the history of Homerton College, through research in the archives, and in consultation with the 250 Archive Working Group.
 This group includes Archivist Svetlana Paterson, historian of science Dr Melanie Keene, and educationalist and social historian Dr Peter Cunningham.

-During the exhibition the public will be able to attend the following accompanying events as part of Homerton 250 and the Cambridge Festival of Ideas:
+During the exhibition the public was be able to attend the following accompanying events as part of Homerton 250 and the Cambridge Festival of Ideas:

 Monday, 15 October: Tour and public opening of the installation, with artist Elena Cologni.

 Wednesday, 17 October, 5.30-7.30PM: Workshop with artist Elena Cologni – CARE: Connecting Experiences

 Friday, 19 October: Talk and workshop at Gibberd Art Gallery, Harlow, with artist Elena Cologni.

 Sunday, 21 October, 2.00-5.30PM: Symposium – CARE: Historical and Contemporary Perspectives